Skip to main content

 AdditivesSugar, dairy, creamers.Black or spiced (cinnamon or cacao) to preserve bioactive compounds.

-What are the real risks of coffee?
+What are the risks of coffee?

-The real risks of coffee are mostly genetic and condition-specific.
+The risks of coffee are mostly genetic and condition-specific.
 Caffeine sensitivity is largely set by the CYP1A2 gene.
 Coffee can also cause a temporary rise in eye pressure, which matters for those at risk of glaucoma.

 The genetic self-assessment